 Colin: Wait a second, she seems to be walking with a guy.

 Tushar(into radio): Hold up blokes, we got a code yellow.
+On the ground the circle of people that were rapidly surround-

 On the ground the circle of people that were rapidly surrounding the couple slow to a crawl.
 Some people have to hold some others back from pouncing.